nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/flavors.md

 |gpu-su-v100.1  |1    |1    |48     |192      |20           |$1.214     |

 !!! note "How to setup NVIDIA driver for **"gpu-su-v100"** flavor based VM?"
-    Even you launch a VM based on GPU **NVidia V100s**, you will need to setup NVIDIA driver to use the GPU based code and librabries in this machine.
-Please run the following commands to setup the NVIDIA driver and CUDA version required for this flavor based VM to execute GPU based codes properly.
+    After launching a VM with an **NVidia V100** GPU flavor, you will need to setup the NVIDIA driver in order to use GPU-based codes and libraries.
+    Please run the following commands to setup the NVIDIA driver and CUDA version required for these flavors in order to execute GPU-based codes.
     **Note:** These commands are **ONLY** applicable for the VM based on "**ubuntu-22.04-x86_64**" image.
 You might need to find corresponding packages for your own OS of choice.

         sudo apt update
         sudo apt -y install nvidia-driver-470